corda/corda/docs/source/getting-set-up.rst

 Please ensure that you keep your Oracle JDK installation updated to the latest version while working with Corda.
 Even earlier versions of JDK 8 versions can cause cryptic errors.

-Other implementations of the JVM are not actively supported.
-However, if you do choose to use OpenJDK instead of Oracle's JDK, you will also need to install OpenJFX.
+If you do choose to use OpenJDK instead of Oracle's JDK, you will also need to install OpenJFX.

+Additional troubleshooting information can be found `here <https://docs.corda.net/getting-set-up-fault-finding.html#java-issues>`_.

 Kotlin
 ~~~~~~